DIT112-V21/group-07/README.md

 ## Smartcar_Shield

-The samrtcar functionalities in Pathfinder is using the open source library [smartcar_shield](https://github.com/platisd/smartcar_shield).
+The smart-car functionalities in Pathfinder is using the open source library [smartcar_shield](https://github.com/platisd/smartcar_shield).
 ***
 ## Testing